 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Royal Boskalis Westminster reported total carbon emissions of approximately 1,403,000,000 kg CO2e, a slight increase from about 1,326,000,000 kg CO2e in 2023.
-The emissions data encompasses Scope 1 and 2, with no reported figures for Scope 3 emissions.
-Over the past few years, the company has demonstrated a commitment to reducing its carbon footprint, achieving a reduction from about 1,228,000,000 kg CO2e in 2022 and 1,078,000,000 kg CO2e in 2021.
-Royal Boskalis Westminster has set ambitious climate commitments, aiming for net zero emissions across its operations by 2050.
-This target applies to both Scope 1 and Scope 2 emissions, with a near-term goal to reduce the carbon intensity of its fleet by 10% by 2030 compared to 2023 levels, aligning with the International Maritime Organization's guidelines.
-The company's emissions data is sourced directly from Koninklijke Boskalis B.V., with no cascaded data from parent or related organizations.
-As part of its sustainability strategy, Boskalis is actively incorporating sustainable solutions into its commercial offerings, reflecting a long-term vision for environmental responsibility.
+In 2024, Royal Boskalis Westminster reported total carbon emissions of approximately 1,403,000,000 kg CO2e, reflecting a slight increase from about 1,326,000,000 kg CO2e in 2023.
+The emissions data encompasses Scope 1 and 2 emissions, with no reported figures for Scope 3 emissions.
+Over the past few years, the company has demonstrated a commitment to reducing its carbon footprint, with a long-term target of achieving net zero emissions across its operations by 2050.
+This commitment applies to both Scope 1 and Scope 2 emissions.
+Boskalis has set an interim goal to reduce the carbon intensity of its fleet by 10% by 2030, compared to 2023 levels, aligning with the International Maritime Organization's pathway.
+The company has been proactive in integrating sustainable solutions into its commercial offerings as part of its near and mid-term carbon reduction strategy.
+The emissions data is sourced directly from Koninklijke Boskalis B.V., with no cascaded data from parent or related organizations.
+As Boskalis continues to navigate its sustainability journey, it remains focused on implementing effective strategies to mitigate its environmental impact while enhancing operational efficiency.

 Access structured emissions data, company-specific emission factors, and source documents